Navigate this Section

 About the White House Environmental Justice Advisory Council

 Why was the WHEJAC created?
-Executive Order 14008 created the first-ever White House Environmental Justice Advisory Council (WHEJAC) because President Biden and Vice President Harris are committed to ensuring that the voices, perspectives, and lived realities of environmental justice communities are heard in the White House and reflected in Federal policies, investments, and decisions.
+Executive Order 14008 created the first-ever White House Environmental Justice Advisory Council (WHEJAC) because President Biden and Vice President Harris are committed to ensuring that the voices, perspectives, and lived realities of communities with environmental justice concerns are heard in the White House and reflected in Federal policies, investments, and decisions.

 Is the WHEJAC different from the NEJAC?
 Yes.
 President Biden created the WHEJAC to bring greater visibility to environmental justice issues across the Federal Government.
 The National Environmental Justice Advisory Council (NEJAC) was established in 1993 as a Federal advisory committee to the Environmental Protection Agency (EPA).
-The NEJAC continues to provide independent advice and recommendations to the EPA Administrator.
-Together, these two Advisory Councils provide horizon-expanding environmental justice advice and recommendations to Federal government leadership.
+Although both bodies are formally a part of EPA, and EPA administers both bodies, the NEJAC provides independent advice and recommendations to the EPA Administrator, while the WHEJAC advises the IAC and CEQ.
+Each Federal Advisory Council provides horizon-expanding environmental justice expertise and recommendations to the Federal officials it advises.

 “Since its creation, the WHEJAC has provided invaluable advice and recommendations to help the Biden-Harris Administration make significant, lasting on-the-ground change for communities across the country.
 There is a lot of critically important work happening at CEQ and across the Federal Government to advance environmental justice, and as I’ve said time and again, we cannot do this work alone.”CEQ Chair Brenda Mallory